Sophietje/Verification-Tool-Overview/Tools/Solvers/PCSat.md

 #### Expected input format:
 - `.clp` or `.smt2` file which describes the pfwCSP
-- `.json` file for configuraiton of the solver
+- `.json` file for configuration of the solver
 - "pcsp": textual argument that is given to indicate the solver that should be used

 #### Expected output: